Arlecchino (Genshin Impact): Promotion

-Character analysis
+Critical reception

 Josh Broadwell of VG247 compared Arlecchino to Kafka from another miHoYo game, Honkai: Star Rail, as well as Fagin from Oliver Twist.
 He suggested that although Arlecchino's actions mark her as ruthless and corrupt, traces of compassion beneath her villainy make it difficult to judge her character.
 Gray Pigeon, an editor on Chinese gaming site Game Grapes, remarked on miHoYo's approach to Arlecchino's characterization, saying that production constraints forced the company to frontload her development.
 Even so, miHoYo experimented with new narrative techniques, which he described as another "iteration" of the studio's storytelling ability.

 The staff of Japanese gaming website Inside Games described her as a "cool villain" archetype, stating that alongside her black and white hair, distinctive eyes, and a somewhat androgynous face, Nanako Mori's portrayal of the character became addictive and helped her gain popularity as an "overly handsome female executive".
 They further praised how she was portrayed as strict and adhering to the rules of the House, but at the same time willing to utilize the player's character to circumvent them.
 Analysis was also given to how her character as "Father" serves as a contrast to the previous "Mother" figure of the House, and her caring acted as a testament to her role as a parental figure as her story arc examines what family means.
 Lastly they felt her scythe was a fitting weapon for her character, and enjoyed the character's nuances such as incorporating red X's into her cooking, her inability to comprehend buzzwords, and her poor attempts at telling jokes.
 Despite this, they noted there was still a brutal atmosphere around the character, even when made playable.

-Yahoo News writer Yan Ku stated that while herself and other players of the game enjoyed Arlecchino's "elegant character design", prior to the character's playable release she felt Arlecchino was portrayed as a cruel authoritarian who happened to be soft underneath.
-In this context, she felt that this posed a challenge to the developers on how to write her joining forces with the player, but after playing her storyline considered her to be one of the best written characters in the game.
-In particular, she emphasized while the character had superhuman abilities, she was shown to have very human struggles.
+Yahoo News writer Yan Ku stated that while she and other players of the game enjoyed Arlecchino's "elegant character design", prior to the character's playable release, she felt Arlecchino was portrayed as a cruel authoritarian who happened to be soft underneath.
+In this context, she felt that this posed a challenge to the developers on how to write her joining forces with the player, but after playing her storyline, considered her to be one of the best-written characters in the game.
+In particular, she emphasized that while the character had superhuman abilities, she was shown to have very human struggles.
 Ku pointed out that while the game's narrative initially reinforces the preconception of Arlecchino as an authoritarian villain continuing a cycle of abuse, later story elements presented her as instead as a flawed person, trying to change a morally questionable organization from the inside.
 She additionally enjoyed the exploration of her past identity of Peruere, describing it as "one of the most poignant sequences in the entire game".
 Regarding her gameplay, Ku stated in a later article that Arlecchino is a powerful unit who performs exceptionally well in combat.